 This time frame is not exactly concrete because not all medical mistakes are discovered to be the cause of an injury or illness until well after complications arise.
 The two-year countdown will not begin until the injury is discovered (the claim still must be filed within seven years of the medical mistake).

 If you or someone you love has been injured due to a mistake made by a medical professional, seek legal assistance as soon as possible.
-At the Dan Doyle Law Group, we are ready to investigate your case.
+At the Dan Doyle Law Group, Philadelphia medical malpractice lawyer is ready to investigate your case.
 Our knowledgeable and experienced team is going to work diligently to secure the compensation you need, which can include:

 If a patient in a Philadelphia hospital receives bad-quality medical care and it results in an injury or death, Pennsylvania law allows the patient to pursue a medical malpractice claim to get compensated for the entailing damages and losses.